Mumbai: SGNP loses its fourth leopard in 3 months

-Yet another leopard died in Sanjay Gandhi National Park, chalking up the total to four leopard deaths in the past three months alone; the 14-year-old died on Wednesday after battling a bacterial infection for two months
+Yet another leopard died in Sanjay Gandhi National Park, chalking up the total to four deaths in past three months alone; the 14-year-old died on Wednesday after battling bacterial infection

 Even as the year is drawing to a close, the losses suffered by Sanjay Gandhi National Park (SGNP) climbed a notch higher with the death of another leopard the fifth death in the past three months.

 14-year-old Poman died on Wednesday night after battling an infection for close to two months

 The Leopard Rescue and Rehabilitation Centre at the park has been shrouded in sorrow since Wednesday, when 14-year-old Poman passed away after a bacterial infection.
 Poman, who was named after the village she was rescued from (near Tungareshwar Wildlife Sanctuary), had been battling the infection for nearly two months.